 In its first year, the company said it will have 1,000 hours of original content.

-Magnolia Network will also launch on Discovery Plus — and the Magnolia app — July 15, adding more than 150 hours of content to the platform.
+Magnolia Network has also launched on Discovery Plus — and the Magnolia app — as of July 15, adding more than 150 hours of content to the platform.
 The linear version of Magnolia will take over DIY Network in January 2022.
 Magnolia Network shows officially premiering on Discovery Plus July 15 include Fixer Upper: Welcome Home, Magnolia Table with Joanna Gaines, Homegrown, Family Dinner and First Time Fixer, said network officials.

 Thank you for signing up to Next TV.
 You will receive a verification email shortly.